 Airlines use complicated models to decide how many seats to sell on a particular flight.
 However, almost across the board, they’ll sell more seats than actually exist on a plane.
 Why?
 Because they know that typically some passengers won’t make the flight.

 Some passengers may show up to the airport too late, while other passengers might cancel their tickets last minute, while other passengers may miss their connection due to flight delays.
-They have incredibly complex models, and most of the time they work out perfectly.
-However, airlines aren’t going to get stuff right all the time, and as a result there are occasionally situations where more passengers have checked in than the plane has seats.
+Airlines use incredibly complex models to forecast these kinds of things, and most of the time, they work out perfectly.
+However, airlines aren’t going to get stuff right all the time, and as a result, there are occasionally situations where more passengers have checked in than the plane has seats.

 Sometimes airlines even sell seats when they know it’s likely that they’ll need to bump people.
 Why?
 Because they’d rather take cash for an expensive, last minute ticket, and then give someone an airline credit for taking a different flight.